 The cost of plant and equipment is depreciated on a straight-line basis over the assets' estimated economic useful lives.
 Management estimates the useful lives of these plant and equipment to be within 5 to 20 years.
 These are common life expectancies applied in the operation of a biogas power plant industry.
 Changes in the expected level of usage and technological developments could impact the economic useful lives and the residual values of these assets, therefore future depreciation charges could be revised.
 The carrying amount of TML's plant and equipment at the reporting date is disclosed in Note 11.
-A 5% difference in the expected useful lives of these assets from management's estimates would result in approximately 0.05% (2018: 0.27%) variance in TML's profit for the year.
+A 5% difference in the expected useful lives of these assets from management's estimates would result in approximately 0.38% (30 June 2019: 0.05%) variance in TML's profit for the period.